LuckyCrack/LuckyCrack/README.md

 ## Here's Somthing About Me.

-- 💻 Currently working on my own Website
+- 💻 Currently working on my own Website.

 - 📖 Learning more about Web Development Everyday.